Roadways Racing: History

-In 1989 Roadways completed a limited campaign with Grice driving at Winton, Bathurst and Adelaide.
-At the tight Winton circuit in a wet-dry-wet race, Grice put in a great showing and even led at one stage before eventually finishing 4th being the only top 10 driver not to change tyres during the race.
-Grice's 4th place was also the highest placing by a Holden driver in the 1989 Australian Touring Car Championship By this stage Roadways had diversified into preparing AUSCARs and NASCARs.

-In a break from its Holden traditions, Roadways built a Ford EB Falcon in 1993 for the new 5.0L V8 series, but it never appeared on track.
+In 1989 Les Small purchased the team from Harrington.
+It completed a limited campaign that year with Grice driving at Winton, Bathurst and Adelaide.
+By this stage Roadways had diversified into preparing AUSCARs and NASCARs.
+It built a Ford Falcon EB in 1993 for the new V8 series, but it never appeared on track.

 The business has since been rebranded Advanced Vehicle Design and continues to manufacture components for racing cars in various categories including the V8 Ute Racing Series.